Zero Waste Living: Kitchen Pt. 1

 Before I knew what “Zero Waste Living” meant, I was always intrigued on finding ways to live my life with less plastic.
 Years ago when I first moved into my little bungalow in Palm Springs, the first thing I wanted to do was find as many glass and mason jars as I could for my kitchen.
 Fast forward to 8 years later, and I’m still finding myself adding glass containers, jars and buying in bulk- however I do it for a worthy cause rather than pure aesthetic.

 What is a zero waste lifestyle?
-It’s beyond eating “clean” and throwing out your plastic- it involves adopting a more conscious, minimalistic approach to living.
+It’s beyond eating “clean” and ditching your plastic- it involves adopting a more conscious, minimalistic approach to living.
 However, let me be clear, going zero-waste does not happen overnight.
 It takes time and some investing and major lifestyle changes.
 Once I became conscious of my much waste and trash I accumulate and how much plastic I used, I was convinced there had to be easy steps for a zero-waste lifestyle.
 Below are my go-to suggestions for creating a zero waste kitchen.

 Switch from Paper to Cloth